Skip to main content

 The MLI program has changed the field of small molecule research and drug discovery.
 The well integrated set of initiatives in the MLI program transformed and streamlined the use of probes in research by enabling the broader academic research community to develop and use them as powerful new research tools for basic research biology and drug development.

-The MLI produced many research resources that are currently being utilized by the scientific community including:
+The MLI produced many research resources, some of which are still in use by the scientific community including:

 MLI was supported by the Common Fund from Fiscal Year 2004 to Fiscal Year 2013.
 Some of the resources developed by the program are now supported by the National Center for Advancing Translational Sciences (NCATS), the National Library of Medicine’s National Center for Biotechnology Information (NCBI), and the National Heart, Lung, and Blood Institute (NHLBI).